Mathematical methods in region-based theories of space: the case of Whitehead points: Grzegorczyk points

 This time we start with the contact relation.
 The difference is irrelevant from a~logical point of view, as with enough axioms the two approaches, either via contact or via non-tangential inclusion, are definitionally equivalent.
 However, the proper terminology well-chosen at the outset will equip us with a~user-friendly language.
 The purpose is to expose the point-free topology of Grzegorczyk's (\citeyear{Grzegorczyk-AGWP}), who by the way chose the third way and based his system on the notion of \emph{separation}, yet this is again an~equivalent approach to those used in this paper. \footnote{Strictly speaking, Grzegorczyk did not work with Boolean algebras, but with mereology, which is closely related to the former, see, e.g., \cite{Pietruszczak-M-eng}.
-The differences are mainly hidden in technical intricacies, as mereologies do generally not have zero elements and are thus semi-lattices.}
+The differences are mainly hidden in technical intricacies, as mereologies generally do not have zero elements and are thus semi-lattices.}

+Before we begin a~proper, mathematical exposition of Grzegorczyk's construction and before we draw an analogy between this and Whitehead's, let us remind that it was \cite{Clarke-CIBC,Clarke-IP} who was the first scholar to undertake the task of developing Whitehead's meretopological ideas.
+He based his system on the binary relation of \emph{connection}, and the definition of a point different from the original proposal of the English logician.
+However, as it was later demonstrated by \cite{Biacino-Gerla-CS}, Clarke's contact relation collapses to overlap, and his axioms characterize the atomless complete Boolean algebras.
+In consequence, Clarke's points as defined in \citep{Clarke-IP} are nothing but ultrafilters.
+Thus, his approach falls short.

-By a \emph{Boolean contact algebra}\footnote{For an exposition of Boolean contact algebras see \citep{Bennett-Duntsch-AAT}.} we mean a~Boolean algebra extended with a~binary relation $\con$ of \emph{contact} that satisfies the following constraints:
+So, let us turn to contact and Boolean contact algebras as a~unifying framework.
+By a \emph{Boolean contact algebra}\footnote{For an exposition of Boolean contact algebras see \citep{Stell-BCAANATRCC,Bennett-Duntsch-AAT}.} we mean a~Boolean algebra extended with a~binary relation $\con$ of \emph{contact} that satisfies the following constraints:

 We extend the inventory of relations by introducing non-tangential inclusion via the expected definition:

 The reader will check easily that so defined $\ll$ has properties \eqref{DV1}--\eqref{DV5}.
 The remaining two De Vries axioms need additional assumptions about~$\con$.